pnajmedia/WEB_CRAWLER_REACTJS/README.md

 # Web Crawler by Pardep Kumar

 This project targets to scrape a google results page & links farmed on it.
 It opens the link to new window & with help of algo you can see the list of libraries used on web page.
-This is an attempt to Technical round, and is only for sole purpose.

 ![Web Crawler Demo](Web_crawler.gif)